 A.

-Ultrasound is safe to use during pregnancy to evaluate the baby’s growth and development because it relies on sound waves rather than radiation.
-While ultrasounds are usually done during the first and second trimester, they can be performed any time during pregnancy.
+Ultrasound is safe to use during pregnancy to evaluate the baby’s growth and development because it relies on sound waves rather than radiation at any time during pregnancy.

-First trimester ultrasounds aren’t routine, but they may verify a pregnancy, determine the location of the pregnancy, and be used to estimate the due date.
-Every pregnant woman receives a second trimester ultrasound to establish the size and position of the baby.
+First-trimester ultrasounds aren’t routine, but they may verify a pregnancy, determine its location, and estimate the due date.
+Every pregnant woman receives a second-trimester ultrasound to determine the baby’s size and position.

 Q.